harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-jvm-cpu-stress.md

 ### Startup command

-The path to the JAR file or Java application to target the services of the Java application.
+The command used to start the Java process.
+A substring match is used with the given command for all processes.
+This is mutually exclusive with `pid`.
 This is mutually exclusive with the `Pid` input variable.

 :::tip
 You can simply provide the name of the file instead of the path because it is configured to accept substrings.